Introduction: Beyond the Legionary Shadow

 Recruiters scoured the provinces for able-bodied men, typically between the ages of 18 and 25.
 Recruitment quotas varied, but each auxiliary cohort or wing was expected to maintain a strength of roughly 500 to 1,000 men.
 Units were often named after their region of origin, such as the Cohors I Batavorum or Ala Gallorum, which preserved their ethnic identity.
+Volunteers and conscripts alike were drawn into service, with the promise of pay, plunder, and eventual citizenship proving a powerful incentive.
 While training followed Roman standards, the auxiliaries retained distinctive fighting styles and weapons—like the long cavalry sword (spatha) or the composite bow of Syrian archers—that the legions lacked.

 Unit Types